An extensive list of “gap-year opportunities” for students to undertake some form of work or service experience.

 Students will often take a year off from their studies to take part in one of these programs, or will participate after completing their degree.
 These programs are popular with students upon graduation, since they can provide a great entry-level experience in a variety of fields, or provide a transitional year before continuing further studies.

 In addition to the resources below, the Office of National Fellowships has access to many national and international databases to help you find resources for your specific work.
-For more information, contact Courtney Hughes at email@example.com or stop by the CEO to make an appointment.
+For more information, contact Duane Smith at firstname.lastname@example.org or stop by the CEO to make an appointment.

 Frost Scholarship for STEM study at Oxford (UK)